rhannachi/eslint-config-prettier/README.md

 # eslint-prettier-config
-ESLint and Prettier settings for React project
+ESLint and Prettier settings for React Typescript project